 Generation Requirements

-Design data for new or refurbished excitation systems (for synchronous generators and synchronous condensers) shall be provided at least three months prior to the in-service date.
-If design data is unavailable from the manufacturer, estimated or typical manufacturer’s data, based on excitation systems of similar design and characteristics, shall be provided three months prior to the in-service date.
+Dynamic data for generators, synchronous condensers, excitation systems, voltage regulators, turbine governor systems, power system stabilizers, and other associated generation equipment shall be derived from test results obtained by adhering to the WECC Generating Unit Model Validation Policy for each unit represented in WECC Base Cases according to thresholds as specified in Section V. This includes, as appropriate to the model, items such as inertia constant, damping coefficient, saturation parameters, and direct and quadrature axis reactances and time constants.

-Dynamic data for generators, synchronous condensers, excitation systems, voltage regulators, turbine governor systems, power system stabilizers, and other associated generation equipment shall be derived from test results obtained by adhering to the WECC Generating Unit Model Validation Policy for each unit represented in WECC Base Cases according to thresholds as specified in WECC Steady-State and Dynamic Data Criterion.
-This includes, as appropriate to the model, items such as inertia constant, damping coefficient, saturation parameters, and direct and quadrature axis reactances and time constants.
+Generator Owners shall submit power plant data in accordance to the size thresholds as described in the Section V.

-Generator owners shall submit power plant data in accordance to the size thresholds as described in the WECC Steady-State and Dynamic Data Criterion
+Netting of planned generators represented in WECC Base Cases shall conform to the threshold requirements of the Section V.

-Netting of planned generators represented in WECC Base Cases shall conform to the threshold requirements of the WECC Steady-State and Dynamic Data Criterion.The MWCAP parameter in the dynamic turbine-governor model shall be greater than or equal to the Pmax parameter of the generator steady-state model to avoid governor initialization problems.
+The MWCAP parameter in the dynamic turbine-governor model shall be greater than or equal to the Pmax parameter of the generator steady-state model to avoid governor initialization problems.

 Power System Stabilizer (PSS) Dynamic data shall be submitted for all generators that have active PSS.
 See the WECC Policy Statement on Power System Stabilizers document.